Recruitment Agencies based in Kent

 Kent's superb transport links with Europe and the rest of the UK give it a unique employment landscape and pose interesting challenges for recruitment agencies.
 The Channel Tunnel is a 50km-long railway tunnel that links the Kentish town of Folkestone with the continent, through which passenger-only Eurostar services and vehicle transport Shuttle trains run.
 Kent's high speed rail network allows unprecedented access to the capital - the journey time from Ashford to St Pancras is just 36 minutes, for example.
 Transport is a significant part of Kent's economy, with large seasonal fluctuations in passenger numbers and part-time staff.

-There are several Kent-wide recruitment agencies and many more location-specific ones.
-The county has a lower percentage of 16-74 year olds who have a higher education qualification or the equivalent than the rest of the UK.
-Large employers in Kent include Folkestone-based financial and travel services firm Saga, Abbott Laboratories in Queenborough and the BAE Systems site in Rochester with 1,400 staff.
+Employment in Kent is higher than the rest of England.
+There are several Kent-wide recruitment agencies, and many more working on a location-specific basis.
+Large employers in Kent include Folkestone-based financial and travel services firm Saga, Abbott Laboratories in Queenborough, and the BAE Systems site in Rochester with 1,400 staff.

-If you wish to narrow down your search for a recruitment agency, please select from one of the towns below.
+If you wish to narrow down your search for a recruitment agency, please select from one of the towns below: